 As Norris led them out, they found Grand Duchess Delphine and the various courtiers, both her's and most of Norris', waiting in the anteroom as Delphine managed things and they killed time.
 Delphine had been chatting with a small group including Lady Seldrian.
 Her face registered no more than mild surprise that the crew had been asked to accompany Norris.
 That suggested yet another possible reason for them being included rather than left with the others.
 As Norris stepped over to Delphine, he took her arm and they led the assembled courtiers out to meet the media.
 Once "on the veranda", the courtiers were told to stop behind Delphine as she stopped and allowed Norris to approach the microphones himself.
 Stepping up to the podium, the Arch Duke first commented on the importance of reconnecting and mending fences to promote trade and benefit everyone.
 He thanked the ambassadors from the Zhodani Consulate, Sword Worlds and the various Vargr nations.
 He also thanked those independent states and the Ambassador from the newly formed Arden Federation.

 As that begged the first questions about what "operations" the crew would be participating in, Norris pointed out they were now mostly knights, and it was the duty of all nobility in the Imperium to work for the betterment of the Empire.
 When asked if they were officially joining an Imperial service, the Arch Duke said that was not the case, but reminded the media there were many ways to improve one's own life while also benefiting the Imperium too.
 He even pointed out this was true for the average citizen.
 This added more to the mystery of who the crew actually worked for?
-Anyone trying to keep a scorecard to figure out which side they were on was getting a case of whiplash as they appeared to change sides.
+Anyone trying to keep a scorecard to figure out which side they were on was getting a case of whiplash as they shift, or be shifted, around the board.
 But now, as the Arch Duke talked about them serving the Empire, it sounded like even he didn't know what they were up to.
 It was enough to cause speculation the crew were working directly for the Emperor himself.
-In fact, the mysterious disappearance of Zimzod, Mikah and Brian was timed perfectly for a meeting part-way riftward, with an Emissary from Capital.
+In fact, some medial outlets "quietly" suggested the mysterious disappearance of Zimzod, Mikah and Brian was timed perfectly for a meeting part-way riftward, with an Emissary from Capital.

 Eventually the questions ended and Norris asked all to bow their heads before he spoke about Sir Brian.
 He spoke from Brian's record of service and achievements, of the risks he faced and rewards the people of the Spinward Marches gained from that.
 As he spoke of their work in the Risek outbreak, the Arch Duke commented that the cure wasn't the only thing to come out of the incident.
 He continued with the entire attention of the media as he announced Sir Brian had designed a mass decontamination station while helping the others find the cure.
 And in his honor, the design would be produced and deployed by the Imperial Navy.
 So it wasn't known how many lives Sir Brian's work might save in the future.
 After the Arch Duke's comments, there was a brief memorial to the honor of a fallen knight before they were once more swept into a vehicle with Norris to their next stop.